Githubwyb/computer-vision/README.md

 ## chapter1

-use logRegresion and knn to classify a set of picture.
+ciffar10 picture classification use knn, svm, logregression and so on with the feature raw data, hog,